jtanadi/ProofDrawer/dev/lib/proofPreset/readme.md

 - Remove unnecessary keys in each group.
 The only group keys relevant to `ProofPreset()` are `name`, `typeSize`, `leading`, `print`, `contents`; everything else will be removed.
 - Add missing keys.
 If any of the keys listed above are missing, they will be added to the group.

+After import, `ProofPreset()` inspects all imported group names and appends a "count" to duplicated names.

 ```python
 >>> newPreset = {
     "name": "New Preset",